adn770/ppdf/docs/design-dmap.md

     libraries are installed.
 All required `import` statements must be present.
 -   **File Content Presentation**: All generated source code for a specific file **must** begin with a single header line in the format: `# --- path/to/your/file.ext ---`.
+-   **File-Level Code Blocks**: All generated content for a specific file, whether source code or a markdown document, **must** be enclosed within a single, top-level markdown code block.
 -   **Asymmetric Guard Convention**: The developer may use multi-file guards (e.g., `--- START FILE: ... ---`) for uploading source code context.
 These guards are for input only.
 The assistant's generated code **must not** contain these guards.